Sharpe's Skirmish

 "Sharpe's Skirmish" is a historical short story by Bernard Cornwell in the Richard Sharpe series.

 "Sharpe's Skirmish" was first written in 1998.
-British bookseller W. H. Smith devised the idea of giving away a Sharpe short story with every copy of Sharpe's Fortress.
+British bookseller W. H. Smith, devised the idea of giving away a Sharpe short story with every copy of Sharpe's Fortress, which Cornwell states he wrote in a few days.
 This irritated other publishers, and only a few thousand copies were printed.
-Much later, Cornwell revised the story, which was published by the Sharpe Appreciation Society.
+Much later, he revised and expanded it; it was published by the Sharpe Appreciation Society.